jaredclarkgay/svc-matrioshka-brain/_posts/2015-5-18-SVC Theme.md

 We are the SVC
 Space Venture Coalition
-We come through space
+Exploring space
-And try to save the world
+to unify the world
 For we know
 Outer space
-Is dangerous
+Is beckoning

 So we go
 Yes we seek
-Out in space
+Other life
-Life and peace
+Spreading peace
 For we are the SVC